bitrise-io/bitrise-webhooks/README.md

 * [Assembla](https://assembla.com)
   * handled on the path: `/h/assembla/BITRISE-APP-SLUG/BITRISE-APP-API-TOKEN`

+Service independent:

+* Passthrough - reads the request headers and body and passes it to the triggered build as environment variables.
+  * handled on the path: `/h/passthrough/BITRISE-APP-SLUG/BITRISE-APP-API-TOKEN`

 ### GitHub - setup & usage:

 All you have to do is register your `bitrise-webhooks` URL for